Tired of ads?

-Social animals come from different groups—birds, mammals, and insects can all be social, though of course not every bird, mammal, or insect species is social.
+Social animals come from different groups—birds, mammals, and insects can all be social, although of course not every bird, mammal, or insect species is social.
 Mammalian social groups are usually composed of one male, multiple females, and their offspring.
 Birds of a feather flock together, as the saying goes.
 Well, we would too if we were penguins living in the horribly frigid Antarctic.

 Eusocial systems are cool, in evolutionary terms and in real life.
 From an evolutionary perspective, eusocial systems seem to defy everything we know about evolution—natural selection favors individuals who pass on their genes, so what are all these sterile workers doing raising the queens' babies?
 We'll tell you when you're older…five minutes older, or however long it takes you to read the next few paragraphs.

-All the workers are female and do not reproduce.
+All the workers are female and don't reproduce.
 Male drones are there to mate with the queen, and that is it.
 They wander around until mating time and die afterwards.
 It may not be a very glamorous life, but someone has to do it.
 Female workers divide up the jobs to maintain the colony including foraging, defending the nest, constructing the nest, and taking care of the queen.
 The queen is all-important in the colony.